Want to launch an innovative idea to tackle a social and environmental issue? Get involved in our Incubation strand!

 We provide a variety of tailored support to individual students and groups starting up new projects.
-This includes in-person training and coaching, written resources and introductions to useful contacts.
-Get in touch and see how we can help at email@example.com, no matter what stage you're at.
+This includes training and coaching, written resources and introductions to useful contacts.
+Get in touch and see how we can help at [email protected], no matter what stage you're at.
 We work with students and local groups from thinking of ideas to setting up a project, over to offering our infrastructure to help them deliver a pilot project, and then setting up on their own!

 We aim to create a double benefit for both students and the local community.
 We do this by connecting students, sharing skills and knowledge, and giving practical opportunities to innovate.

-This support could involve: - 1:1 conversations about your idea or project - Arranging meetings between individuals with related interests and ideas - Training sessions on areas such as ideation, project management, finance.. you name it! - Connecting you up with local entrepreneurs, funders, and advisors - Connecting you up with over 100 student groups and 150 local organisations - as well as major centres for innovation and development across the city and wider region.
+This support could involve: - 1:1 conversations about your idea or project - Arranging meetings between individuals with related interests and ideas - Training sessions on areas such as ideation, project management, finance.. you name it! - Connecting you up with local entrepreneurs, funders, and advisors - Connecting you up with student groups and local organisations - as well as major centres for innovation and development across the city and wider region.